Auditor says Kabel Deutschland worth more than Vodafone offer

-Having secured a stake of more than three quarters in Kabel Deutschland, Vodafone about a year ago offered 84.53 euros per share ($104) in cash to remaining shareholders as part of a so-called domination agreement.
+Having secured a stake of more than three quarters in Kabel Deutschland, Vodafone about a year ago offered 84.53 euros per share (66.5 pounds) in cash to remaining shareholders as part of a so-called domination agreement.

 But not all shareholders were happy with this price and the report by auditor Constantin GmbH was commissioned and paid for by Kabel Deutschland after a motion filed by Elliott at a meeting of the group's shareholders in October last year.